the 65th anniversary

 By Steve Dean

 Join us for a weekend of camaraderie, great food and canal hiking during May 3rd through 5th as we celebrate the 65th anniversary of Justice William O. Douglas’ memorable hike to save the C&O Canal.
 This is the third full weekend celebration we’ve hosted, and the previous events in 2014 and 2016 were well received.

 This year’s Douglas celebration will feature two nights of camping at a private campground in Williamsport and two days of bus-supported towpath hiking.
 For non-campers there is a choice of convenient nearby lodging, so you don’t have to miss the fun.
-The traditional Douglas dinner and program will be held Saturday at the Western Maryland Sportsmen’s Club.
+The traditional Douglas dinner and program will be held Saturday at the Potomac Fish And Game Club.

 We will be camping at the Hagerstown/Antietam KOA campground, located about 4 miles from the center of Williamsport at the end of a scenic country road.
 This site features campsites along the Conococheague Creek.
 On Friday and Saturday night we will have gatherings and happy hours.
 There are clean bathrooms, showers, a laundry room, plenty of parking, as well as electricity and water at each campsite.

 There are also accommodations at the campground for people who prefer to have a roof over their heads.
 They can reserve cabins located within yards of the tent sites.
 For those who desire more comfort, the Red Roof Inn in Williamsport is about 5 miles from the campground.
 See the article on page 5 for further discussion of the arrangements, costs and travel directions for the weekend.